 Some franchisees may prefer to take over an already established business rather than begin a new business, thus avoiding the problem of finding a location and the costs associated with setting up.

 To find a Crêpeaffaire franchise for resale in your area, you can contact Crêpeaffaire’s franchise team for up-to-the-minute details.

-Appealing to a wide range of people, Crêpeaffaire holds a unique Continental and French flavor with an contemporary modern twist.
-The number of fast food outlets has increased 34 per cent between 2010 and 2018, rising from 47 to 61 per 100,000 people and recent figures show that consumers on-the-go purchased £18.2bn worth of fast food and spent £9.8bn on takeaways.
+Appealing to a wide range of people, Crêpeaffaire holds a unique Continental and French flavour with a contemporary modern twist.
+The number of fast food outlets has increased 34 per cent between 2010 and 2018, rising from 47 to 61 per 100,000 people and recent figures show that consumers on the go purchased £18.2bn worth of fast food and spent £9.8bn on takeaways.